 By morning business, I mean those joyous bodily functions alongside a visit to the neighbours (as many as possible), a tsunami of slobbery love for anyone within 50 feet of the house then a pilgrimage through the local village looking for treats.

 The wee rascal would be followed in hot pursuit by my dishevelled wife, one of our half-asleep children or me — in a proper rage.

 Regardless of who was chasing him, we would be in a state of undress with a series of apologies and a pocket full of poo bags.
 Not all of them empty.

 That was until Friday morning.
 11.20 am, to be precise.
 It’s a time and a date I’ll never forget.

 The father of two had to put down his beloved dog, Fletcher, after a long battle with illness Credit: Gordon Smart

-We’d traveled to the vet’s together as a family,
+We’d travelled to the vet’s together as a family,

 I attached his red leather lead for the last time, with the standard playful wrestle and resistance, and brought him into the vets.